-The proposed Guidelines provide a method for councils to allocate to rating units the costs of pavement maintenance made necessary by heavy vehicle traffic gerated by land uses on those units.
+The Guidelines provide a method for councils to allocate to rating units the costs of pavement maintenance made necessary by heavy vehicle traffic generated by land uses on those units.
 The method allows an equitable allocation of costs between differing land uses.
+Download article on new Guidelines.

 To support the preparation of Guidelines, the SIG-LVR commissioned expert studies on these impacts from John de Pont (TERNZ) The impact of land use on pavement wear and Graham Salt (GeoSolve) The impact of heavy vehicle traffic on road pavements (Appendix A) (Appendix B), and expert assessment of the options available for funding these impacts from Julian Williams and Natalia Fareti (BERL) Equitable funding of pavement maintence for low volume roads.
 For other research reports and references consulted by the working group, go to the list of Research reports and relevant references.